Skip to content

 In this blog, I explore the human factors at play in tech organisations, from development to operations, architecture to organisation.
 Looking at how humans survive and thrive and fight and fall apart under the unique stresses and strains that come to bear in the ‘software industry’.

-Whether you’re an engineer or a manager, if you work in operations or development, agilist or project manager, contractor or employee, you should recognise some of the tropes and a lot of problems and opportunities highlighted in these articles.
+Whether you’re an engineer or a manager, if you work in operations or development, an agilist or a project manager, a contractor or an employee, you should recognise some of the tropes and a lot of problems and opportunities highlighted in these articles.
+This is why I call it “Surviving Software”.
+Because sometimes, it’s just enough to turn up and do a day’s work.

 Popular Posts